Immediate and secure debt collection during a phone conversation

 With VCC Live Pay, UPC Hungary’s agents are now able to initiate payment processes with customers during calls to remind them of their debts.
 Customers can pay what is owed with a bank card, providing card details via their device’s dial pad.
 A short online payment link can also be sent via SMS or email, giving further flexibility for immediate payments.
 As a result, it is now far easier for agents to collect debts immediately and significantly decrease the proportion of customers who promise to pay later, thus improving the Promise Kept Rate KPI.

 As VCC Live Pay holds all required PCI DSS and ISO certification for bank card data processing, it can guarantee the highest levels of information security.
 UPC did not need to acquire any related certificates, as neither it, nor any of its operators or any third party, comes into contact with customer bank card details during the process.
-Furthermore, as VCC Live Pay is part of VCC Live’s cloud-based contact centre software solution, it only needs to be installed on relevant operators’ computers as part of that solution.
+Furthermore, as VCC Live Pay is part of VCC Live’s cloud-based contact center software solution, it only needs to be installed on relevant operators’ computers as part of that solution.
 No additional development or investments are required by the company using it, making it cost-effective and easy to implement.

 The service and solution was introduced into UPC Hungary’s debt-collecting process in May 2016, after it had been initially promoted to customers via an email, SMS, and webpage communication.
 UPC operators were subsequently asked to mention this payment option to customers when reminding them of due payments.
 The result was that 18% of customers paid their debts immediately during the same phone conversation with the operator.